As much as we may love our jobs, we're all susceptible to burnout.

 4. Pre-plan periods of rest.

 Crane champions this tip and says it has stuck with her since a senior leader recommended it in 2015.
-She says, "I started looking at my calendar with a birds-eye view every year and try to take at least one day a month as a mental health day."
+She says, "I started looking at my calendar with a birds-eye view every year and try to take at least mental health day a month."

 5. Create mental bookends.

-Ademole Fasanmade, a Customer Support Specialist, says that a great way to manage burnout is to create bookends by committing to moving on from a task once you're done with it.
+Ademole Fasanmade, a former principal customer support specialist at HubSpot, says that a great way to manage burnout is to create bookends by committing to moving on from a task once you're done with it.

 He likes to focus on carpe-diem, which he describes as the urge to make the most of the present time.
 Fasanmade says, "I take carpe-diem to heart and combine it with creating mental bookends.
 This model helps me stop focusing on tasks after I finish and requires me to set boundaries around my work."